aurill/customer_churn_sprint/README.md

     lgb_classifier,
     param_space,
     n_iter=50,  # Number of optimization iterations
-    scoring='roc_auc',  # Choose an appropriate metric for your problem cv=5,  # Number of cross-validation folds
+    scoring='roc_auc',  # Choose an appropriate metric for the problem cv=5,  # Number of cross-validation folds
     n_jobs=-1  # Use all available CPU cores
 )